Go to Reviews.org AU Edition

 Finally, with ADT, you get the security of not one, not two, but six monitoring centers.
 If one ADT monitoring center becomes unavailable, one of the five others will pick up where it left off.

 What we like about Bay Alarm

 Bay Alarm Security is kind of like ADT on a smaller scale.
-It’s not available everywhere, but because of its well-ranked medical alert devices, its name is known even in places where it doesn’t provide security.
+It’s not available everywhere, but because of its well-ranked medical alert devices, its name is known even in places where it doesn’t provide security service.